1929 Pittsburgh Panthers football team: West Virginia

 The 25th game against the Mountaineers of West Virginia was the first "feature" game of the season at the stadium.
-Fifth year coach Ira Rogers' eleven was 1–1–1 after winning their opener against West Virginia Wesleyan 16–0, losing to Davis & Elkins 13–6 and then tying Duquesne 7–7.
+Fifth year coach Ira Rodgers' eleven was 1–1–1 after winning their opener against West Virginia Wesleyan 16–0, losing to Davis & Elkins 13–6 and then tying Duquesne 7–7.
 The Panthers lost to the Mounties last year but still lead the series 15–8–1.

 The Pittsburgh Press reported: "The Panther players are determined...Their defeat last year rankled as few beatings have.
 They frankly want revenge and a team in that frame of mind is dangerous."
 The Panthers were healthy and Coach Sutherland started the same eleven that beat Duke.

 The Panthers gained their revenge for the 9–6 loss in 1928 by beating the Mountaineers 27 to 7.
 The Panthers would go on to win 19 of the next 20 games played in the series.

 On Pitt's third possession, Josh Williams culminated a fifty-nine yard drive with a 17 yard scamper through tackle for a touchdown.
 Parkinson added the point after and Pitt led 7 to 0 at the end of the first quarter.
 The second period saw the Panther offense advance the ball to the West Virginia 4-yard line before losing the ball on downs.
 The Mountaineers punted out of trouble.
 The Panthers lost possession on a fumble.
 Pitt's Paul Collins then intercepted an Eddie Stumpp pass to regain possession for Pitt on their 49-yard line.
 Three running plays advanced the ball to the Mountaineer 17-yard line.
 On fourth down Eddie Baker's pass was caught by Toby Uansa on the 2 and he fell over the goal line for the touchdown.
 Uansa added the point and Pitt led 14 to 0 at halftime.